SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.5/General_Main_Release_10.5.0_changes.md

 <!-- MR 10.5.0 - FR 10.4.4 -->

-In some cases, when a request to the cloud returned the following error, the Azure SDK would incorrectly not perform any retries:
+When a request to the cloud failed, in some cases, the Azure SDK would not be able to perform any retries and would throw the following exception:

 `System.ArgumentOutOfRangeException: 'minValue' cannot be greater than maxValue.`